AbraaoAlves/VisualStudioCodeSnippets/README.md

 ## Configuration

 To enable these snippets in Visual Studio Code, press Ctrl+Shift+P and type snippets.
 Hit enter on ```Preferences: Snippets```, then choose the language.
+It'll open a .json file.

-For example, if you chose JavaScript, the javascript.json file will open.
-Just add snippets from [javascript.json](https://github.com/danilojrr/VisualStudioCodeSnippets/blob/master/javascript.json) for ```.js``` files here.
+For example, if you choose JavaScript, the javascript.json file will open.
+Now, just add some snippets from our [javascript.json](https://github.com/danilojrr/VisualStudioCodeSnippets/blob/master/javascript.json) into your javascript.json.

 ## Javascript